Abercrombie & Fitch’s 2Q sales fall short; shares drop

 NEW ALBANY, Ohio (AP) — Abercrombie & Fitch Co. on Thursday reported second-quarter sales that fell short of Wall Street estimates, hurt by its Hollister division selling out of its summer clothing too soon in an unusually hot summer in Europe.

-Shares in the company based in New Albany, Ohio, fell 17 percent in late trading Thursday, even as the teen retailer’s adjusted profit beat expectations.
+Shares in the company based in New Albany, Ohio, fell 17 percent, even as the teen retailer’s adjusted profit beat expectations.

 Abercrombie & Fitch and other teen retailers are reinventing themselves in the face of changing customer behavior.
 Teens are spending more online, and they’re also increasingly shopping at fast-fashion chains like Forever 21.